oussemos/brume/README.rst

 * ``outputs``: Get the full list of outputs
 * ``parameters``: Get the full list of parameters

+Optional parameters:
+* ``--configuration=./config/MyStack.yml``: Specify 'MyConfig.yml' as configuration file ('brume.yml' per default).
+All path will be resolved from configuration file directory.

 The ``brume.yml`` file
 ----------------------